Oleg-Niki/Learn-Cpp/README.md

 A glue loader for the browser.

 ## 🌐 4.
 Frontend Integration
-Open index.html (provided) or create your own:
+Open index.html (provided) download one from this rep to create your own:

 ```
 <!DOCTYPE html>